Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Introduction

 Like any physical system, spin chains interact with their environment, which eventually leads to the loss of the quantum character of the system, a phenomenon known as decoherence \cite{c13}.
-Moreover, entangled states are very fragile when they are exposed to the environment \cite{c14}.
+Moreover, entangled states are very fragile when exposed to the environment \cite{c14}.
 This poses a serious problem when it comes to using the quantum state of the spin chain for quantum information processing tasks \cite{c15,c16,c18,c19}.
 One reliable method of suppressing the system-environment interaction of an open quantum system is dynamical decoupling \cite{c20,c21,c22,c23,c24,c25,c26,c27,c28,c29,c30}.
-Dynamical decoupling works by averaging out unwanted effects of the environment interaction through the application of strong oscillating and static control fields which effectively modulate the system-environment interaction \cite{c6}.
-In the context of spin chains, Ref.~\cite{c6} has shown that dynamical decoupling not only protects the spin chain from decoherence, but it also modulates the spin-chain interaction such that the effective Hamiltonian of the spin chain includes interaction terms that are not present in the original spin chain Hamiltonian.
-This shows that in addition to protecting the spin chain from the environment, control fields can be used to modulate spin-spin interactions in a way that may result in perfect quantum state transfer and improve the generation of two-spin entanglement in the spin chain.
+Dynamical decoupling works by averaging out unwanted effects of the environment interaction through the application of control fields which effectively modulate the system-environment interaction \cite{c6}.
+In the context of spin chains, Ref.~\cite{c6} has shown that the application of strong static and oscillating fields not only protects the spin chain from decoherence, but also modulates the spin-chain interaction such that the effective Hamiltonian of the spin chain includes interaction terms that are not present in the original spin chain Hamiltonian.
+This shows that in addition to protecting the spin chain from the environment, control fields can potentially be used to achieve perfect quantum state transfer and improved two-spin entanglement generation in the spin chain.